VulcanJS/vulcan-next/docs/features.md

 Run `yarn auto-changelog` to compute a new changelog.
 Works best in combination with `yarn version` (to create git version tags automatically) and `git merge --no-ff your-feature` (to get merge commits).

+### Design system best practices

+Based on [Emma Bostian's course on Frontend Masters](https://frontendmasters.com/courses/design-systems), we include basic examples and libraries to get you started writing a design system for your UI.
+This means:

+- An example of a styled button, with Material UI and Styled Components
+- A modal example
+- Animations with react-spring
+- A powerful Storybook configuration

+See `src/components/ui` for the code, and run Storybook to see the demos.

+No more excuses to make dull UIs, you have all the tools you need :)

 ## Serverless internationalization

 ### i18n without custom server